gummibearehausen/DataScienceLastSubmission/README.md

           1->baseline model tfidf
-          2->top k pseudeo feedback as query model arg[5]=top k docs from the pseudo search result are selected arg[6] document facet choice from pseudo feedback, it can be "entities", "content" 4-> give more weights to the entities in the query 3-> Title Query Integration
+          2->top k pseudeo feedback as query model arg[5]=top k docs from the pseudo search result are selected arg[6] document facet choice from pseudo feedback, it can be "entities", "contents" 4-> give more weights to the entities in the query 3-> Title Query Integration
           5-> arguments A0 and A1 from top-k articles from the pseudo search  result as query expansion